UPPMAX/UPPMAX-documentation/docs/getting_started/rackham/login_rackham_remote_desktop_website.md

   and your [UPPMAX 2FA](../getting_started/get_uppmax_2fa.md) (e.g. `123456`)
   together, without a space (e.g. `password123456)

-??? question "How does that page look like?"
+??? question "What does that page look like?"

     ![The page looks like this](./img/rackham_gui_uppmax_uu_se_empty.png)